From a mile to a smile

 Teaches generalization to different environment and people

-Makes swift changes according to the behaviours of the child
+Makes swift changes according to the behaviors of the child

-Makes functional assessment, to find out the cause of behaviour, and design intervention accordingly
+Makes functional assessment, to find out the cause of behavior, and design intervention accordingly

 Our supervisors are BCBAs